abaldacchino/cps2004-assignment/README.md

 Java implementation for a Crypto Exchange

-Source files contained in task2/src/cryptoex/logic Test files contained in task2/test/cryptoex/logic Compile and bash scripts to be added
+Source files contained in task2/src/cryptoex/logic Test files contained in task2/src/cryptoex/test test_toolchains Contains the appropriate versions of junit and hamcrest-core for use in unit tets manifest.mf     Used to compile the classes and specify the main class compile.sh      Compiles files run.sh          Runs tests

 ## Task 3
 Implementation of a Big Integer (storing integers up to 2048 bits)